Big Ramsey degrees using parameter spaces: Applications

 \subsection{Urysohn $S$-metric spaces}

 Let $S$ be a set of non-negative reals such that $0\in S$.
 A metric space $\str{M}=(M,d)$ is an \emph{$S$-metric space} if for every $u,v\in M$ it holds that $d(u,v)\in S$.
 We call a countable $S$-metric space $\str{M}$ a \emph{Urysohn $S$-metric space} if it is homogeneous (that is, every isometry of its finite subspaces extends to a bijective isometry from $\str{M}$ to $\str{M}$) and every countable $S$-metric space embeds to it.
-In the following we will see $S$-metric spaces as relational structures in a language with a binary relation $R_\ell$ for every $\ell\in S\setminus \{0\}$.
+(For a more general definition of the Urysohn space and Urysohn sphere, see e.g.~\cite{lopez2008oscillation}) In the following, we will see $S$-metric spaces as relational structures in a language with a binary relation $R_\ell$ for every $\ell\in S\setminus \{0\}$.